hftay-htg/code-challenge/README.md

 You should ideally complete the challenges in Ruby, however, we accept solutions in Javascript and PHP too.

-## Time Estimates
+## Time Estimate
-The challenges are scope for 1hr timeframe – we respect your time and don't want you spending more than the alloted time.
+The challenges are scoped for 1-hour timeframe.
+We respect your time and don't want you spending more than the alloted time.
 We just want to get a sense of your thought process and problem solving skills.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.

 ## Your Challenge README
 Include the following items in your README: